truenas/documentation/content/SCALE/SCALETutorials/Apps/_index.md

 Storage configuration can includes the primary data mount volume, a configuration volume, postgres volumes, and an option to add additional storage volumes.
 The primary mount volumes have two options:
 * **ixVolume** that creates a storage volume inside the **ix-applications** dataset.
 This is the default setting.
-* **Host Path** that allows you to select an exisiting dataset created for the application.
+* **Host Path** that allows you to select an existing dataset created for the application.
 Shows additional fields to select the path to the dataset and add the mount point.

 If adding an additional storage volume, click **Add** to configure additional storage volumes for the application to use in addition to the main storage volume (dataset).
 The three storage options are: